GOP senators seek to acquit Trump without condoning conduct

 “For the sake of argument, one could assume everything attributable to John Bolton is accurate and still the House case would fall well below the standards to remove a president from office,” Sen. Lindsey Graham of South Carolina, a vocal defender of Trump’s, said in a statement.

-One question from Murkowski and Sens.
-Susan Collins and Mitt Romney, two other Republicans who’ve been also seen as swing votes on witness testimony, asked whether Trump could be guilty of the abuse of power count if was motivated by both national interest and “personal political advantage” — a clear indication the trio was not disputing that Trump had in fact, been inspired by a “personal political advantage.”
+One question this week from Sens.
+Susan Collins and Mitt Romney, two Republicans who on Friday joined Democrats in seeking witness testimony, and Murkowski who voted against witnesses, asked whether Trump could be guilty of the abuse of power count if he was motivated by both national interest and “personal political advantage.”
+It was a clear indication that the trio did not dispute that Trump had in fact, been inspired by the pursuit of a “personal political advantage.”

 Nor did Trump deputy White House counsel Pat Philbin, when it came time to answer the question.
 He simply suggested that a president cannot be removed from office for having mixed motives.